Travelling to Morocco in December: Is it a good time to visit?

 Is December a popular time to visit Morocco?

-The holiday season brings a significant influx of tourists to Morocco, particularly in the larger metropolitan areas like Marrakech and Fes.
-During the week surrounding Christmas and New Year's, these cities see a dramatic spike in visitor numbers as travellers from across the globe are taking advantage of their time off work.
-With increased demand comes higher hotel/riad and flight prices, so be sure to book your accommodation and transport well in advance.
+The holiday season brings an influx of tourists to Morocco, particularly in the larger metropolitan areas like Marrakech and Fes.
+During the week between Christmas and New Year's, these cities see a dramatic spike in visitor numbers as travellers from across the globe are taking advantage of their time off work and school.

 Travelling to Morocco in December